-Companies are under intense pressure to improve their environmental, social, and governance (ESG) performance.
+Today, companies are under extreme pressure to improve environmental, social, and governance (ESG) performance

 At the time we argued, and still believe, that good governance in joint ventures strongly correlates with sustained financial performance, sound management of risks, and the ability of JVs to adapt to the changing needs of the market and their shareholders.
 We have asserted that joint venture governance is pound-for-pound more ‘physical’ than corporate governance due to the unique nature of a joint venture’s relationship with its shareholders.
 While the number of shareholders is far more limited in JVs compared to those of public companies, the interests of the shareholders in JVs is more expansive, dynamic, and prone to conflict—which ultimately makes joint venture governance proportionately more demanding and consequential.

 Read the full article originally published in the Harvard Law School Forum on Corporate Governance.